If You Ever Hear This 4-Word Phrase When You Pick Up the Phone, Hang Up Immediately

 Hint: You'll recognize this phrase from commercials.

+Few people still pick up phone calls from unknown numbers, but if you do you need to listen closely to what the person on the other end says.
 If you receive a call and immediately hear the phrase “Can you hear me?,” hang up.
 The phrase is used to coax you into saying “yes,” a word that, if said in your voice, is as good as gold for con artists.
-Scammers online are just as sneaky, so be aware of how to avoid these 10 online scams.
+Scammers online are just as sneaky, so be aware of how to avoid these online scams.

 To avoid these nefarious calls, be wary of unknown or unrecognizable numbers, always keep your personal information private, and don’t be afraid to question the legitimacy of the caller.
 Although countering back with “Can YOU hear me now?” may seem like the ideal way to really stick it to the scammer, it’s probably best to resist that urge.
-And be sure to watch out for these 10 other phone scams.
+And be sure to watch out for these other phone scams that can steal your money.